 Marama, an avid tramper, prepared for the climb by walking some of New Zealand’s Great Walks and climbing up and down 14 flights of stairs at work each day to get fit.

 “You really need to prepare by walking and climbing so your body is ready for it.
 It’s physically tough.
 It puts strain on every part of your body but you have to fight through the pain.

 “I would highly recommend it.
 Be bold and brave and just do it.”

 In November 2016, Marama was on the Inca Road on Machu Picchu in Peru and had an epiphany.
 "I decided to resign from my job as Pou Ahorangi – CEO of Te Rau Matatini – to pursue a new direction, as yet to manifest itself.
 That's what happens when you climb high, altitude changes attitude."

 Our Mt Kilimanjaro challenge is proving to be so popular, we've already filled up one team of 20 people.
 We've now opened up a second team, which already has three people signed up.
 Both teams will travel and complete the challenge together, so sign up now to forge new friendships while sharing the experience of a lifetime.

 If you’re keen to get active and raise money for us but can’t see yourself getting to Africa to do it – or need some build up events to prepare for the big trek – there are other fundraisers to take part in.

-Visit our Get Involved page to find out how to take part in the ASB Marathon 2016 and Round the Bays, Auckland.
+Visit our Get Involved page to find out how to take part in other events.